krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 Axe of fire(enhanced) 92 dmg
 ```

-For the new enchantment it is considered the same as the weapon of the same name without '(enchanted)' suffix, that is, you can combine an improved one with an unimproved one if you come across a 3rd one that is the same
+For the new enchantment it is considered the same as the weapon of the same name without `'(enhanced)'` suffix, that is, you can combine an improved one with an unimproved one if you come across a 3rd one that is the same

 Random events that changes characteristics
 -